 There are natural generalizations of the previous constructions.
 (We thank Richard Rimanyi for drawing our attention to this possibility.)
 So far we studied Grassmannians and flag manifolds which are homogeneous spaces for the simple groups $\SL(n)$.
-There are three other infinite series of complex Lie groups (more exactly Lie algebras).
+There are three other infinite series of complex Lie groups (more exactly simple Lie algebras).
 Since the corresponding Weyl groups are similar they lead to very similar variants of our previous constructions.
 It turns out that the case of the symplectic groups is the most convenient.
 We discuss these statements in somewhat less details.
-For example studying the degree of the symplectic (or sometimes called Langrangian) Grassmannians leads to a \emph{signed} Erd\H os-Heilbronn theorem. \begin{theorem} If $A$ is a set of distinct non zero residue classes $a_1,\dots, a_{n}$ modulo $p$, $a_i + a_j \neq 0$ and $ p > 2k(n-k) + \binom{k+1}{2}$, then:
+For example studying the degree of the symplectic (or sometimes called Lagrangian) Grassmannians leads to a \emph{signed} Erd\H os--Heilbronn theorem. \begin{theorem} If $A$ is a set of distinct non zero residue classes $a_1,\dots, a_{n}$ modulo $p$, $a_i + a_j \neq 0$ and $ p > 2k(n-k) + \binom{k+1}{2}$, then:

-\end{theorem} This can be proved analogously to our geometric proof for the Dias da Silva-Hamidoune theorem, by replacing the Grassmannian with the symplectic Grassmannian.
+\end{theorem} This can be proved analogously to our geometric proof for the Dias da Silva--Hamidoune theorem, by replacing the Grassmannian with the symplectic Grassmannian.
 Notice that the right hand side $d=2k(n-k) + \binom{k+1}{2}$ is exactly the dimension of the symplectic Grassmannian $\SGr_k(\C^{2n})$.

 The estimate, unlike the unsigned version, is not sharp.
 Based on computer calculations we conjecture that the extremal cases for $A$ are the arithmetic progressions

 for which the number of signed sums is $k(2n-k)+\delta(k)$ where $\delta(k)$ is 1 if $k\neq 2$ and 0 if $k=2$.
 For $k>2$ and $n$ small this can be proved by computer.
 For $k=2$ the estimate is sharp.